JinjieNi/Quokka/README.md

 # Resources

-We opensource all model checkpoints, training logs, and datasets mentioned in the paper.
+We opensource all model checkpoints and training logs mentioned in the paper.
 All of them can be downloaded at https://huggingface.co/collections/jinjieni/mdga.

 The easiest way to download a folder is using this script (setup the variables properly):
 ```